 This year Buda is presenting a special exhibition of Australian Arts and Crafts jewellery and decorative arts ‘Pursuits of Passion and Principle’ to complement the existing collection of original artworks and ornamental pieces in the house and garden belonging to the Leviny family.

-The Arts and Crafts Movement, begun by William Morris in Britain in the late 1800s, greatly influenced the Leviny daughters who lived at Buda.
+The Arts and Crafts Movement, begun by William Morris in Britain in the mid-1800s, greatly influenced the Leviny daughters who lived at Buda.
 Their passion to decorate the family home with items both ‘beautiful and useful’ is still a feature of the house interior today.

 This Victorian-style ‘gentleman’s villa’ house with its impressive 1.2 hectare (3 acre) garden, was owned by Hungarian goldsmith and jeweller, Ernest Leviny.
 In the early 1900s the interior of the home was transformed by his daughters, who infused their great passion for the British Arts and Crafts Movement (influenced by William Morris and his followers) on the internal fittings and décor throughout the house.
 Many of the Leviny daughters’ original handcrafted items are still a feature of the house interior today.